FlavioLionelRita/lambdaorm-lab04/README.md

 In this laboratory we will see:

 - How to insert data from a file to more than one table.
-- how to extend entities using abstract entities
-- how to define a schema that works with entities in different databases
+- how to define a stage that works with entities in different databases
 - how to run a bulkinsert on entities in different databases
 - how to export and import entity data in different databases